Personalized Workout & Meal PlansGet Started

 Best rep range: 8-15

 Dumbbells are a great tool to train legs because they are versatile, safe, and easy to use.
-If you want to strengthen imbalances or add volume for better muscle growth, start incorporating some of these exercises into your routine.
-Although you can’t use as much weight as other tools, it will lead to getting stronger with your barbell lifts too, make no mistake.
-Dumbbells deserve a front and center spot in your accessory routine.
-You may even want to find room for some dumbbell leg exercises in your upcoming legs and shoulder workout!
+If you want to strengthen imbalances or add volume for better muscle growth, start incorporating some of these exercises into your leg workout routine.

 More Dumbbell Exercise Resources: